snyff/oauthsecurity/README.md

 ## Implicit flow

 ### Leaking access_token/signed_request with an open redirect.
 It was a media hype [called "cover redirect"](http://homakov.blogspot.com/2014/05/covert-redirect-faq.html) but in fact it was known for years.
-You simply need to find an open redirect on client's domain or its subdomains, send it as `redirect_uri` and replace `response_type` to `token,signed_request`.
+You simply need to find an open redirect on client's domain or its subdomains, send it as `redirect_uri` and replace `response_type` with `token,signed_request`.
 302 redirect will preserve #fragment, and attacker's Javascript code will have access to location.hash.

 Leaked access_tokens can be used for spam and ruining your privacy.
 Furthermore, leaked signed_request is even more sensitive data.
 By finding an open redirect on client you compromise Login with Facebook completely.